-Based upon the work of all of the participants, the valuable input received, and the numerous forums for discussion, the 2030 Comprehensive Plan was drafted in the its new format and presented through the public hearing process.
+Based upon the work of all of the participants, the valuable input received, and the numerous forums for discussion, the 2030-2035 Comprehensive Plan was drafted in the its new formatupdated with feedback from each stakeholder group and the public and presented to the Planning Commission and Board of Supervisors during a joint meeting in August 2016 and subsequently through the public hearing process in the fall of 2016.

-The Plan, upon adoption, will guide the County as it seeks to implement the County's vision as expressed by the Board of Supervisors and through the future focus of the chapters of The Plan.
+The updated Plan, upon adoption, will continue to guide the County as it seeks to implement the County's vision as expressed by the Board of Supervisors and through the future focus of the chapters of t-the Plan.